ckeditor/ckeditor5/docs/builds/guides/integration/advanced-setup.md

 CKEditor 5 is written in ECMAScript 2015 (also called ES6).
 All browsers in which CKEditor 5 is {@link builds/guides/support/browser-compatibility currently supported} have sufficient ES6 support to run CKEditor 5.
 Thanks to that, CKEditor 5 Builds are also published in the original ES6 format.

 <info-box>
-Webpack provides minification tool for ES6 code by default, so if you use [UglifyJS](https://github.com/mishoo/UglifyJS) or some other minification tool that works on the ES5 code, please use the default webpack's minimizer [UglifyJsWebpackPlugin](https://github.com/webpack-contrib/uglifyjs-webpack-plugin).
-It's used in the webpack's `production` mode.
+	Webpack provides a minification tool for ES6 code by default, so if you use [UglifyJS](https://github.com/mishoo/UglifyJS) or some other minification tool that works on the ES5 code, please use the default webpack's minimizer instead ([UglifyJsWebpackPlugin](https://github.com/webpack-contrib/uglifyjs-webpack-plugin)).
+This plugin is being added to other webpack plugins in the production mode by default.
 </info-box>

 However, it may happen that some other tool in your environment requires ES5 and you may need to transpile CKEditor 5 source to ES5.
 This will create ~80% bigger builds but will ensure that your environment can process CKEditor 5 code.